 Doug held up a hand in a gesture of innocence and said, “I wasn’t going to say anything to anyone.
 But the proof’s right here, Coop.”
 He slapped the magazine back into Travis’ hand and pointed at the cover.
 “Everyone in town will know soon enough.”

 After that statement, the three stood in silence, listening to the ice crackle in the trees as the sun began to warm the branches.
 Then a vehicle barreled down the driveway and pulled up to park beside Travis’ truck.
 Curtis got out of his Jeep Wrangler and approached the trio.
 Shook hands with Doug and said hello while Derry clambered for his attention.
 He commanded her to sit, and she obeyed, laying her belly down on the cold ground, setting her chin against her front paws.

 Curtis returned his attention to Doug.
 “Did you ever get over to Stanley’s to take a look at that Bowtech Allegiance I was telling you about?”
 His voice held the same no-bullshit gruffness that it always did.
-Ben assumed it was simply the guy’s standard way of speaking, no matter what the subject or situation.
-During his entire time on the ranch so far, Ben had yet to see the man laugh.
+Ben assumed it was simply the guy’s way of speaking, no matter what the subject or situation.
+During these last few days on the ranch, Ben had yet to see the man laugh.
 Or even smile.
 Not one single time.